drawwithcode/MOODboard/README.md

 ### Background

-For the background, we decided very early in development that we wanted to design a **responsive generative artwork** .The artwork needed to further the connection between the users and their algorithmic representation.
+For the background, we decided very early in development that we wanted to design a **responsive generative artwork**.
+The artwork needed to further the connection between the users and their algorithmic representation.
 In order to achieve this result, we decided that we needed to show the **sum of the emotions** of every person in the room at any given time.